searchspring/snap/docs/PREACT_CONFIG.md

 Lets look at the Search controller that we are creating.

 The `config` object contains all controller configurations.
 The most notable property here is the required `id` with a given value of `'search'`.
 This will be the name of the search controller that we can then interface with the return of the `new Snap()` instance via the `getController` method.
+In snap-preact controllers are created only as needed (typically when a targeter has found a target), their creation is an asynchronous process.
+The `getController` method will return a promise that will resolve to the controller object requested immediately after its creation.

 For example: